GEOG 8000 GIS Fundamentals (4.5 CEU – 10 Weeks)

 GEOG 8010 Introduction to Map Design (4.5 CEU – 10 Weeks)

 The ability to take raw data, analyze it, and present it in a concise manner is critical to all organizations.
 This course explores the basic requirements for making thoughtful and useful maps and mapping applications in an online setting.
 Focus will be placed on cartographic methods used in both paper maps and digital reconstructions.
 Discussion will focus on alternative methods for map making in a digital age.
-You will receive a free ArcGIS Online account for use in the program during this course.
 Prerequisite: GEOG 8000.